frankhjung/article-git-pipelines/README.md

 ```

 If the package you need is not installed, then you can install it if available
-in the Ubuntu package repositories.
+from the Ubuntu package repositories.
 The default user profile is not `root`, so
 installation requires `sudo`.

 ![Azure DevOps Job History](images/azure-job.png)